 Acreage Breakdown: Where Does All the Land Go?

-Here’s a general breakdown of a typical 150-acre, 18-hole parkland a tourse:
+Here’s a general breakdown of a typical 150-acre, 18-hole parkland course:

 - Rough: ~ 75 acres (50%)

 This is the big one.
-The rough, including primary rough, secondary cuts, and un-mowed native areas, makes up the largest part of the a tourse.
-It defines the Strategic corridors of play and penalizes wayward shots. - Fairways: ~ 35 acres (23%)
+The rough, including primary rough, secondary cuts, and un-mowed native areas, makes up the largest part of the course.
+It defines the strategic corridors of play and penalizes wayward shots. - Fairways: ~ 35 acres (23%)

 The beginning and end of each hole are relatively small.
 All 18 greens combined typically cover just 2-3 acres, with teeing grounds taking up a similar amount. - Facilities and "Out of Play" Areas: ~ 32 acres (22%)

-This catch-all category includes the clubhouse, the parking lot, the paths, maintenance buildings, water features, bunkers, and the natural wooded or "waste" areas between the 'holes'.
+This catch-all category includes the clubhouse, parking lot, paths, maintenance buildings, water features, bunkers, and the natural wooded or "waste" areas between holes.

 Why Course Acreage Matters for Your Game